3 Best Places to Gaze at Night Skies in the Grand Canyon

 The Grand Canyon’s night skies are exceptionally dark, making the park a fantastic place for stargazing.
 Try these three favorite spots.

-This overlook a short stroll from Grand Canyon Village on the South Rim is an easy place to set up a telescope and watch the stars.
-If you can, shoot for November 28, 2013, when the comet ISON is predicted to swing closer to the sun.
+The overlook at Yavapai Point is a short stroll from Grand Canyon Village on the South Rim.
+It is an easy place to set up a telescope and watch the stars.

-Hit this Desert View Drive spot on the South Rim for sparkling-clear views of the Milky Way and constellations.
+Hit Lipan Point on Desert View Drive on the South Rim for sparkling-clear views of the Milky Way and constellations.

 North and South Rims During Star Parties